A client once left my gym because we didn’t have the machine he was used to.

 5. Vertical Bench Press Machines (Smith Machines)

-• Member Skill Level: Best suited for beginners or those without a spotter.
+- Member Skill Level: Ideal for beginners, general fitness members, or anyone training without a spotter.

 6. Plate-Loaded Bench Press Machines